AlexandriaCummins/Resume-/README.md

   Store Manager;
   2012-present

-Execute all aspects of the job with honesty, positivity, commitment, and confidence in order to create an inspiring work environment through communication and fair delegation.
+* Execute all aspects of the job with honesty, positivity, commitment, and confidence in order to create an inspiring work environment through communication and fair delegation.
-Maintain all parts of the job to create a cohesive whole:
-* Sales focus; lead by example to consistently make and exceed goals.
+* Lead by example to consistently make and exceed goals.
 * Direct and supervise employees in sales engagement, inventory-taking, cash receipt reconciliation, and in performing services for customers.
 * Direct staff schedule, supply order, and inventory.
 * Plan budgets and authorize payments and merchandise returns.